The Commonsense Psychology Resource Page

 2. Logic

-In the tradition of formal knowledge representation, researchers at USC have begun the authoring of a large collection of integrated theories that each describe components of our commonsense psychological models.
-To aid in reusability, these theories are being authored as standard predicate calculus theories, and will be made available in various knowledge interchange formats.
+In the tradition of formal knowledge representation, Jerry R. Hobbs and I authored a large collection of integrated theories that each describe components of our commonsense psychological models.
+To aid in reusability, these theories are being authored as standard predicate calculus theories.
+We have written a very large book that contains all of these theories, along with a description of our project, published by Cambridge University Press in 2017.

 3. Language